TABLE OF CONTENTS

 The SAT is a globally recognized college admissions test that enables students to demonstrate their reading, writing, and mathematics skills to colleges.
 Most students take the test more than once during their junior or senior year.

 The ACT is the test of choice in the Midwest.
 It is subject-based, measuring skills in English, mathematics, science, reading and an optional writing test.
-The ACT may sometimes be substituted for the SAT or the SAT Subject Tests, but policies vary from college to college.
+The ACT may sometimes be substituted for the SAT, but policies vary from college to college.
 The ACT test with writing is highly recommended for students who may not be satisfied with their SAT scores or who believe they might benefit from a different testing format.

 The Advanced Placement (AP) Program is a cooperative endeavor between high schools, colleges, and universities.
 It allows high school students to demonstrate their mastery of college-level material through AP exams.
 Colleges and universities may then grant credit, advanced placement, or both to students who have performed well.
 AP exams occur in May.
 Registration is done in the first week of AP class, through the student College Board account..
-Students who enroll in AP courses are required to take the AP exam for those courses.
+Students who enroll in AP courses are expected to take the AP exam for those courses.
 Parents/legal guardians will be invoiced, by the business office, ($97) for the cost of these exams.
 Invoicing will occur in April.
 Though there are no fee waivers for AP exams, students who qualify for free/reduced lunch pay a discounted price. ($54)If a student decides not to take the AP exam, the AP designation will be removed from their course transcript.
 The college Board applies fees for late registration and unused exams. https://www.apreviewbook.com/ap-exam-fees/

 In order to register to take the SAT or ACT tests (described above) at the Maine School of Science and Mathematics, students will need the following codes:

 - MSSM School Code: 200574 for both ACT and SAT